isakfbs/isakfbs/README.md

 ## 👋 Hello!
 I'm Isak Silva

 Welcome to my GitHub profile!
-I'm a passionate Software Development student at FATEC, and I am strongly interested in web development, software engineering, and sustainability Here, you'll find a collection of my projects, experiments, and contributions.
+I'm passionate about technology and how it can change the world for the better!
+I'm deeply interested in new ideas, creativity, software engineering, and sustainability.
+Here, you'll find a collection of my projects, experiments, and a bit about me and my interests.

 ## 🚀 About Me

+My first experience with programming was in college back in 2016, and honestly, it felt terrible.
+I felt lost and thought I'd never get the hang of it.
+But I stuck with it and finished my degree.
+Even after completing some projects, I still felt frustrated and unsure if this was really what I wanted to do.

+So, I put programming aside and decided to explore other things, learn more about myself, and seek out new experiences.

+In 2019, I went to New Zealand, where I had a life-changing experience.
+I made friends from all over the world, improved my English, and discovered a lot of interesting things about myself.

+continue ...

 - 🎓 Currently studying **Software Development** at FATEC.
 - 🛠️ Working on projects that integrate **engineering principles** and **software development**.